snowblossomcoin/snowblossom/MANUAL.md

 ## SnowBlossomMiner

 This is the mining agent, it conencts to a node (doesn't have to be your node) to get block templates and then submits them back when it solves them.
-Requires a local copy of snow fields to work.
+Requires a local copy of snow fields to work or can create them as needed.

 ## SnowFall

 Program that generates snow fields.
-It is recommended to use tools/snowfall... scripts rather than running directly.
+It is recommended to use tools/snowfall... scripts rather than running directly or simply turn on auto_snow=true in the miner.

 ## SnowMerkle

 Program that generates the snow field decks and verifies the overall hash of the field.
 The decks are required in conjunction with the snow fields themselves to mine.
 The decks are files of intermediate hash values used to greatly speed up block pow proof generation.
-It is recommended to use tools/snowfall... scripts rather than running directly.
+It is recommended to use tools/snowfall... scripts rather than running directly or simple turn on auto_snow=true in the miner.